weaversa/cryptol-course/labs/SAW/SAW.md

     self.returns(c_p)
 ```

-#### Python Wildcards

 Python supports wildcards, denoted by `_`, like Cryptol.
 Wildcards are placeholders for values we don't use.
-For example, we could rewrite the `Array5AddNewVar_Contract` as follows:
+For example, we could rewrite the `addRow5NewVar_Contract` as follows:

 ```python
 def addRow5NewVar_Contract(Contract):